LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

 ## Group activity

-In this activity, we'll implement a queue-based solver for mazes represented as two-dimensional arrays!
+In this activity, we'll implement a stack-based solver for mazes represented as two-dimensional arrays!

 # Objectives